Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Introduction

-We investigate the discrete-time approximation problem for stochastic integrals driving by the exponential L\'evy process $S$.
-Let $E= (E_t)_{t \in [0, T]}$ be the error given by
+We continue to investigate the discrete-time approximation problem for stochastic integrals driving by the exponential L\'evy process $S$.
+Let $E= (E_t)_{t \in [0, T]}$ be the error process given by

-where $\vartheta$ is an admissible integrand and $A = (A_t)_{t\in [0, T]}$ is an approximation scheme for the stochastic integral.
+where $\tilde\vartheta$ is an admissible integrand and $A = (A_t)_{t\in [0, T]}$ is a discretization approximation for the stochastic integral.
 In mathematical finance, the stochastic integral can be interpreted as the theoretical hedging portfolio which is continuously readjusted.
-However, in practice one can only rebalance the portfolio finitely many times, and this leads to a discretisation of the stochastic integral, represented by $A$.
+However, in practice one can only rebalance the portfolio finitely many times, and this fact leads to a discretization of the stochastic integral, represented by $A$.

-In case that $A = A^{\riem}$ is the Riemann approximation process, the caused error $E = E^{\riem}$ and its convergence rate have been investigated in the $L_2$-sense in several works.
-When $S$ is assumed to be a martingale, the error was examined in \cite{BT11, GGL13}.
-The error was also considered in a more general setting in \cite{RT14} where the driving process is a local martingale with jumps.
-In general, the $L_2$-approach for the error yields a second-order polynomial decay for its distributional tail by Markov's inequality.